dlevear/Threejs-Multivariable-Calculus-Visualizations/README.md

 Others should feel inspired to adapt these for their own uses.

+The `mitxThreeJsHelper.js` file does the "heavy lifting," in that it provides the helper functions that allowed us to write each visualization as a short HTML file.
+Thanks to helper functions, these HTML files usually do not exceed 200 lines.

 # Showcase

 To see the visualizations, use Github Pages via [this link](https://dlevear.github.io/Threejs-Multivariable-Calculus-Visualizations/githubPages.html).